Umersaeed81/File_Management_Operations/log/managing_disk_space/managing_disk_space.md

 2. **Handling Exceptions:** Strategies for safely checking disk usage, including handling cases where directories might not exist or other errors occur.
 3. **Disk Usage for Multiple Drives:** Techniques for monitoring multiple drives, handling situations where a drive is not found or can't be accessed.

+By applying these techniques, you can proactively manage disk space, prevent issues related to insufficient space, and ensure that your system runs efficiently.
+The `shutil` module provides a straightforward and effective way to handle these tasks, making it a valuable tool for developers and system administrators.

+As disk space management needs evolve, leveraging Python's capabilities allows for the automation of routine checks and maintenance tasks, ultimately contributing to a more stable and optimized computing environment.